onewelcome/identity-cloud-documentation/docs/index.md

 We are rewriting our documentation for the multi-tenant Onegini Identity Cloud.
 Eventually you will find all information about the Onegini Identity Cloud on this site.

-On this site you can find the latest multi-tenant documentation for:
+Here you can find the latest multi-tenant documentation for:

 * Mobile Identity & Access
 * Delegated Administration
 * Self styling

-Go to the single-tenant documentation site on [docs-single-tenant.onegini.com](https://docs-single-tenant.onegini.com/) for:
+Navigate to the single-tenant documentation site on [docs-single-tenant.onegini.com](https://docs-single-tenant.onegini.com/) for:

 * Identity & Single Sign-On
 * Token Server, Security Proxy, and Extension Engine